 CONDITIONAL USE PERMIT An authorization to conduct a conditional use when such authorization is required by these regulations and when established according to the procedures outlined in Article VII of these regulations.
 CONDOMINIUM A building or group of buildings in which units are owned individually, and the structure, common areas, and facilities are owned by all the owners on a proportional undivided basis.
 Condominiums shall be considered a subdivision and reviewed accordingly.

 CONDOMINIUM - A building, group of buildings or site in which units or portions of the building(s) or site are owned individually, and the larger structure, common areas, facilities and land are owned jointly by all of the owners on a proportional undivided basis.
 Condominiums are considered a subdivision and are reviewed accordingly.

-CONFERENCE CENTER - A facility used for conferences and seminars.
-It does not which may include accommodations for sleeping, food preparation and eating, recreation, entertainment, resource facilities, and meeting rooms.
+CONFERENCE CENTER - A facility used for conferences, seminars, and other gatherings.
+It does not include accommodations for sleeping.
+A facility used for conferences and seminars which may include accommodations for sleeping, food preparation and eating, recreation, entertainment, resource facilities, and meeting rooms.
 If sleeping accommodations are part of the facility, transients who are not attending activities at the center may occupy not more than fifty percent (50%) of the accommodations at any time.

 CONSERVATION ACTIVITIES - Non-structural activities involved with the maintenance of the natural resource value of land, including forest management activities that do not involve the creation of motorized vehicle ways trails or the disturbance of the soil.
-Activities to stabilize erosion or address emergency conditions are part of this us
+Activities to stabilize erosion or address emergency conditions are part of this use.